 - In three months, LinkedIn Ads delivered 167% more leads than what the previous 13 months of Google AdWords PPC produced — for 82% less budget.

-The quality of prospects generated was ideal, and the client was happy with the cost per lead.
-This is a small selection of job titles demographics, which show that the majority of clicks were targeted at the correct audience.
+The quality of prospects generated was ideal and the client was happy with the cost-per-lead.
+This is a small selection of job titles and demographics, which show that the majority of clicks were targeted at the correct audience.

 There are definitely benefits to running LinkedIn lead generation ads.
-Compared to the Google Ads campaigns that we were also running, these campaigns provide instant results in a relatively short time.
-The growing importance of a mobile-first experience makes social ads platforms like LinkedIn the perfect opportunity to target the ideal B2B audience.
+Compared to the Google Ads campaigns that we were also running, these campaigns provide instant results in a relatively space of short time.
+The growing importance of a mobile-first experience makes social ads platforms like LinkedIn the perfect resource to target the ideal B2B audience.